Readings for the Feast of St. Athanasius

 for I am with you, alleluia.

-may we grow in your knowledge and love.
+we may never cease to grow in knowledge and love of you.

 Home